BreadcrumbIsTaken/mcgen/README.md

 ## Generate a Minecraft server in seconds! ⌚

 Generates a server with [Paper](https://papermc.io) and optionally [BungeeCord](https://www.spigotmc.org/threads/1-8-1-15-bungeecord.392/).
-This tool will auto generate a simple start script (start.sh/start.bat depending on what OS you use) or one with [Aikar's Flags](https://aikar.co/mcflags.html).
+This tool will auto generate a simple start script, or one with [Aikar's Flags](https://aikar.co/mcflags.html).

 ## How to use! 🧪